 State Committees Secretary of State Political Reform Division P.O.
-Box 1467 1500 11th Street, Room 495 Sacramento, CA 95814 Fax (916) 653-5045 A county major County Committees County Elections Office committee qua as a state majo committee in th months of a cal The semi-annua due January 31 previous six mo LAFCO Proposals File with the county elections office in the county that the proposal may be voted upon.
-Once a proposal is listed on a ballot, file as a multi-county, county, or city committee. be filed with bo and the state.
-City Committees City Clerk
+Box 1467 1500 11th Street, Room 495 Sacramento, CA 95814 Fax (916) 653-5045 County Committees County Elections Office LAFCO Proposals File with the county elections office in the county that the proposal may be voted upon.
+Once a proposal is listed on a ballot, file as a multi-county, county, or city committee.
+City Committees City Clerk andulas postad on